When you’re looking to treat your decking, finding the best deck stain is easy if you start off by asking the right questions.

 Water-based deck stain contain significantly less VOCs so it’s easier on the environment and lets off far fewer fumes.
 Clean-up is straightforward with nothing but soap and water.
 Once you’re done staining, the stain will be dry in a couple of hours.

 Both Oil-based stains and water-based stains can cost anywhere between $25-$60 gallon depending on where you purchase them.

 How About The Opacity?

 The opacity or pigment of the stain is about more than just getting the color you want.

 Here are your 4 main options:

-- Toner: Toner is close to a sealer and will impart precious little color to your decking.
-You can protect your deck from the elements, but you’ll need to reapply this type of stain on an annual basis
+- Clear: Also called toner, this is basically a sealer and will impart very little color to your decking.
+It will protect your deck from the elements but you’ll need to reapply this type of stain on an annual basis

-- Semi-Transparent: The most popular of all deck stains, you’ll give your decking a healthy dose of color without obscuring the natural grain.
+- Semi-Transparent: The most popular of all deck stains will give your deck a healthy dose of color without obscuring the natural grain.
 This type of stain needs reapplication every 2 to 3 years

-- Semi-Opaque: Frequently known as semi-solid, you’ll get a deep, rich color but most of the wood grain will be hidden.
+- Semi-Solid: You’ll get a deep, rich color but most of the wood grain will be hidden.
 Plan to recoat every 3 to 4 years

-- Opaque: A solid stain, this is the deepest pigment available and lasts for up to 5 years.
-Don’t expect to see any wood grain showing through with an opaque stain
+- Solid: A solid stain, this is the deepest pigment available and lasts for up to 5 years.
+Don’t expect to see any wood grain showing through with an opaque stain.

 Don’t Forget to Prep